best-practice-and-impact/qa-of-code-guidance/book/glossary.md

 ### Modularity

 Modular code is written in discrete, re-usable chunks.
-Similar code is kept close together, which code with different uses is stored separately.
+Similar code is kept close together, and code with different uses is stored separately.
 Breaking code down in this way makes code easier to work with, understand and review.

 ### Readability